jun900928/CashAppStocks/Cash App Stocks/README.md

 ViewModel is easily to test cause there is no UI element involved ViewModel has the responsibility to update the display content.
 ViewModel must also get notified when UI changes to update its data correspondingly.
-In the demo, I didn't add any action (tap, select, etc.), but we can add the action handlers (through delegate or closure) to ViewModels.
+In the demo, I didn't add any action (tap, select, etc.) for flow change, but we can add the action handlers (through delegate or closure) to ViewModels.

 #### Why write the UI by code